Bothriocroton: Vector studies

 Bothriocroton ticks have a limited pathogenic profile.

 B. hydrosauri (southern reptile tick), is a vector of Rickettsia honei, the causative bacteria of Flinders Island spotted fever.
 The disease is generally mild, without recorded fatalities.
 One study identified that chronically unwell patients had a significantly higher seropositivity rate for R. honei, but it is not clear whether the infections were causally related to their illnesses.

 B. concolor (echidna tick) carries Borrelia tachyglossi, and B. undatum carries Borrelia undatumii, but these bacteria are phylogenetically distinct from Lyme disease or relapsing fever Borrelia, and have not been shown to be pathogenic to humans.
 Lyme disease Borrelia are carried exclusively by certain prostriate (Ixodes) ticks, none of which are endemic to Australia.

 Description

 Bothriocroton are large (2-7mm), round ticks.
 Their mouthparts are long, with lateral palpal margins narrower than their basis capitulum.
+Species often have regions of dense punctation on the female scutum and male conscutum.
 They are further characterised by a posterior anal groove, and absence of sclerotised adanal plates.
 They have no eyes.
 The reported synapomorphy for Bothriocroton is three pairs of large wax glands on segment VIII of the larvae.

 Bothriocroton may be mistaken for the two species of eyeless Amblyomma (Aponomma) native to Australia - A. fimbriatum and A. trimaculatum.
 Unlike these species, however, Bothriocroton species do not have iridescent or metallic ornamentation.
 Additionally, all reptile Bothriocroton have distinct lateral grooves in the male.